pcmacdon/jsish/lib/www/md/Misc.md

 ## Security

-As Jsi is self contained, running it standalone in a chroot-jail needs only a few files from /dev and /etc.   For example, this [Ledger](https://jsish.org/App01/Ledger) demo is run in an unprivileged chroot containing a single executable (*jsish*), with non-data files made immutable with **chattr**.
+As Jsi is self contained, running it standalone in a chroot-jail needs only a few files from /dev and /etc.
 And if this is not secure enough, Jsi offers [Safe-mode](Interp.md#safe-mode).

 In addition, serving content from a zip or fossil repository adds